AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Floc blankets improve the performance of a sedimentation tank and reduces settled water turbidity by a factor of 10 (Garland et al., 2017) for multiple reasons:

 - by providing additional collision potential.
 The high concentration of particles, with a suspended solids concentrations of approximately 1-5 g/L, leads to an increase in collisions and particle aggregation.
 As discussed for vertical flow sedimentation tanks, flocculation can occur in a floc blanket due to shear from suspended flocs which are colliding and growing.
 Fluidized flocs provide a collision potential of a few thousand.
 This collision potential is small compared to the collision potential from the flocculator.
 So how does a small :math:`G \theta` cause a large reduction in turbidity?
 The two-fold answer may be that the lower :math:`G` value provides an opportunity for all flocs to grow larger without floc breakup.
 The high concentration of flocs provides many opportunities for clay particles to collide with big flocs, but it is not clear if or when those collisions are successful.
-We also want to know which flocs are active or inactive in collisions in the floc blanket. [[[[link to derivation]]]]
+We also want to know which flocs are active or inactive in collisions in the floc blanket.
+See the section on :ref:`floc blanket design <_heading_Sed_Tank_Floc_Blanket_Design>` for more information.

 - by creating a uniform vertical velocity of water entering the plate settlers.